gavinelder/DEPTool/README.md

 DEP Tool
 =================

-This Django project provides a custom webapp interface to micromd service (https://github.com/micromdm/micromdm).
+This Django project provides a custom webapp interface to microMDM service (https://github.com/micromdm/micromdm).
 It handles adding and removing records in .json record file, applying configuration and generally running a couple of defined commands.

 Requirements